How to Improve the Billing and Collection Process for Your Dental Office

 The more your dental practice can do to clarify and streamline payments, the less likely a jumbled billing and collection process is to negatively impact your business.

-Tip #3.
-Collect payment upfront whenever possible
+3. Collect payment upfront whenever possible

-It’s especially important that you outline any early payments your patients will need to pay out-of-pocket before treatment begins.
+You must outline any early payments your patients will need to pay out-of-pocket before treatment begins.

-Tip #4.
-Offer a wide range of payment options
+4. Offer a wide range of payment options

-By accepting cash, debit, and credit cards (and requesting direct deposit or credit card information in advance) you can:
+By accepting cash, debit, and credit cards (and requesting direct deposit or credit card information in advance), you can:

 • Encourage more patients to pay on the spot